Michael Tubbs: Personal life

 Tubbs was arrested for driving under the influence in 2014.
-Tubbs apologized for what he called a "poor decision to drive when I should not have."
+He apologized for what he called a "poor decision to drive when I should not have."
 He pled no contest to misdemeanor charges.

-On April 14, 2019, Tubbs announced via Twitter that he and his wife were expecting their first child.
-On October 19, 2019, he announced the arrival of a son.
+On October 19, 2019, he announced the birth of a son.
 Their second child, a daughter, was born on August 30, 2021.

 In 2022, Tubbs published his memoir, The Deeper the Roots: A Memoir of Hope and Home.
+Tubbs provides featured commentary in the documentary It's Basic, directed by Marc Levin, which will premiere at the 2023 Tribeca Festival.